Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 Electric ramyeon cooker at Arisu Manchan by the Han River with two bowls boiling

 After BBQ, finish with ramen using the electric ramyeon cooker in the market.
-There’s also a microwave for Hetbahn.
+There’s usually a microwave for Hetbahn, too.

-1. First, buy your ramyeon and put all the ingredients into the bowl received.
+1. Buy your ramyeon and put all the ingredients into the provided bowl.

 2. Press the menu button (regular ramyeon: 일반라면-신라면, 진라면, μ•ˆμ„±νƒ•λ©΄ /jjajang ramyeon: 짜μž₯라면-μ§œνŒŒκ²Œν‹°, λΆˆλ‹λ³ΆμŒλ©΄/jjamppong ramyeon: 짬뽕라면-λ„ˆκ΅¬λ¦¬, 진짬뽕, 칼ꡭ수).